section-engineering-education/engineering-education/content/articles/the-overview-of-container-technology/index.md

 ### Difference between containers and virtual machines
 Virtualization is the technology of running a virtual instance of a computer system like hardware, software, storage devices, and computer network resources on the cloud.
 Also, a virtual machine is an isolated computing environment that allows developers to use an OS via a computer system.

-Containerization and virtualization are two different ways to deploy applications and microservices in a computing environment.
+Containerization and virtualization are two different ways to deploy applications and micro-services in a computing environment.

 Virtual machines (VMs) include the entire operating system along with the application.
 Also, the hypervisor is needed to run along with the applications to control the VM.